GoogleCloudPlatform/ops-agent/integration_test/README.md

 It's a little tricky to figure out which one(s) to look at first, so here's a guide for that.

-TLDR: start in `TestThirdPartyApps_ops-agent_debian-10_nginx/main_log.txt` for now.
-In the future when we have more tests, look in `build_and_test.log` to see what failed, then drill down to the corresponding `main_log.txt` from there.
+TLDR: start in `build_and_test.txt` to see what failed, then drill down to the corresponding `main_log.txt` from there.

 Here is the full contents uploaded to the GCS bucket for a single test run.
 The "Details" link takes you directly to the "logs" subdirectory to save you